dkozar/raycast-dom/README.md

 ## Pros: ##

 1. When component is detached from parent document, the *isAttached()* method of Ray returns false.
-   Rays "detached" from document are not emitted (by default).
+   Rays "detached" from the document are not emitted by default.
    This means that our handlers are never called by pieces of UI currently not being on screen.
    This prevents the "component not mounted" type of errors.

+2. Event bubbling as a concept is hard to grasp, even by top programmers.
+   Rays and intersections with GUI layers are much easier to visualise and to code against.

 ## Cons: ##